-Whenever I think of this dish my mouth waters!
+Whenever I think of mom’s baked sumac fish my mouth waters!
 It sure teases the tongue with a barrage of complex flavors from earthy spices like Oregano/Thyme, Sumac and garlic along with green and red peppers.

 For best results, use a fresh fish and high quality Sumac spice (should be bright in color, dark means old) and serve immediately after baking.
 This dish can also be consumed cold.
 My mouth is watering again!

-- 3 lbs of fresh fish, preferably Red Snapper
+- 3 lbs fish filets of Red Snapper or Cod

 - 5 teaspoons olive oil

-- Rinse the fish with water then place in a baking tray and rub with a bit of salt and with about 2 teaspoons of ground thyme or oregano, place some cut lemons inside and bake for 20 minutes at 350F.
+- Place the fish in a baking tray, rub with a bit of salt and with about 2 teaspoons of ground thyme or oregano, place cut lemons on top and bake for 20 minutes at 350F.

-- Meanwhile, chop green and red peppers into small cubes, then mix crushed garlic with lemon juice, 5 teaspoons of ground thyme or oregano, the ground cilantro, the sumac, olive oil and salt to taste.
+- Mix the crushed garlic with the lemon juice, ground thyme or oregano, dried cilantro leaves, sumac, olive oil and salt.
 This should yield a red paste that you would then mix with the chopped peppers.

-- Bake again for about 10 minutes at 350F so the paste infuses well into the meat then serve hot or cold along with a side of Fattoush or your preferred salad.
+- Serve hot or cold with a side of Fattoush or your preferred salad.